aptech/docs/docs/CR-pi.rst

 ::

-    //Print 14 digits and allow 16 digits worth of space for
+    // Print 14 digits and allow 16 digits worth of space for
-    //each printed number
+    // each printed number
     format /rdn 16,14;
     print pi;